AzethMeron/VirtualDirectory/README.md

 vd.load(filename) # loads object from given filename.
 Returns None if there's no such file vd.exists(filename) # checks if object with given filename exists within dataset (True/False) vd.remove(filename) # removes file from dataset.
 If there's no such file, it's silently ignored vd.save_state() # Saves all data in RAM to .vdd files.
-By default it happens when instance is destroyed, you can sometimes call it manually to make sure no progress is lost len(vd) # number of files in dataset
+Speeds up loading in the future len(vd) # number of files in dataset
 ```
 You can also iterrate over files within it, but then consider the data read-only: